aspose-ocr/Aspose.OCR-Documentation/net/developer-reference/image-regions/image-regions-line-find/_index.md

 detectAreas | Behavior
 ----------- | --------
 `true`      | The OCR engine tries to [break the content](/ocr/net/areas-detection/) into paragraphs and then extracts lines from the found paragraphs.
 Best suited for multi-column texts - adjacent lines in different columns will be treated as separate lines rather than a single line.
-`false`     | The OCR engine ignores the columns and combines adjacent lines in different columns into a single line.
+`false`     | The OCR engine ignores the columns and combines adjacent lines from different columns into a single line.
+This can be useful when concatenating text from table rows.

 {{% alert color="primary" %}}
 This method works for images in the following formats: GIF, PNG, JPEG, BMP, TIFF.